 Ichthyosis is not anything like allergies that many Golden Retrievers suffer from.
 Ichthyosis very rarely bothers a dog.
 It doesn’t cause itching or scabbing like allergies.
 Ichthyosis in Golden Retrievers whether in its mildest form or its most severe is simply dandruff or flaky skin.

 The condition isn’t curable.
-However, it is usually well-controlled with brushing, mild shampoos and conditioners, and a diet high in fatty acids.
+However, brushing, mild shampoos and conditioners, and a diet high in fatty acids usually controls Ichthyosis well.
 I have heard of several affected dogs who had flakes to totally disappear after just a change in diet.
 They type dog food being fed greatly affects the expression of Ichthyosis.
 See Our dog food page for more information on the effect that dog foods have on a dog’s life.

 What is the Significance of the New DNA Test?

 Ichthyosis is a recessive trait.
 This means that both parents have to carry the Ichthyosis form of this particular gene for expression of it.
 If either parent is clear, there is no chance of any puppies being affected.

 The DNA test can yield three different results: affected, carrier, and clear.

 If both parents are carriers, 25% of the puppies will be affected.
 In this case, 50% will be carriers, and 25% will be clear.
 This does not necessarily mean that 25% will be clinically affected.
 This means that a DNA test will show them to be carriers of 2 copies of the gene.
 They could have clinical symptoms.